A Crown licence may be issued to a person or organisation for a specific purpose over a specific area of Crown land.

 To apply for a licence, you will need to complete the application form and pay the application fee.

 Before any licence is issued, applications are assessed to determine if a licence is the appropriate tenure and the application criteria has been met.

 Find out more about how we assess applications.

 Fees and charges

 A licence is subject to an application fee and an annual fee.
 The annual fee or rent is reviewed on a yearly basis.

 Most Crown land licences are transferable or may be amended, subject to approval.

-To request a transfer or amendment, you will need to complete an application to amend form.
+To request a transfer or amendment, you will need to complete an license application form.

 Some licences to occupy Crown land are associated with or connected to privately owned land.
 When the private land is sold, the associated licence will need to be transferred with the land.